tonnyadhi/segmentationfault_xyz/pages/index.md

 I stayed at [Stockbit](https://stockbit.com) for one and half years as Principal System Engineer.
 I was building Stockbit prototype for Cryptocurrency Exchange with my team.

-Currently, i work at [Pintu](https://pintu.co.id) as SRE Tech Lead Specialist.
+After that, i work at [Pintu](https://pintu.co.id) as SRE Tech Lead Specialist.
 Beside that, i also do some DevOps and  System Architecture consultancies.

+Currently taking a break untill January 2025.
+I'll be back to ready mode in the beginning of next year.

-My topics of interests are Operating System, Pervasive Computing, High Performance System, Distributed and Cloud Computing, also Embedded System.
+My topics of interests are Operating System, Pervasive Computing, High Performance System, Distributed and Cloud Computing, Linux Kernel, eBPF and also Embedded System.

-You can access my full resume [here](https://docs.google.com/document/d/1u2gmNLp4ZDOy3vMMG-9-XrA2Ap1-SQu0mdwVHLZe14I/edit?usp=sharing)
+You can access my full resume [here](https://docs.google.com/document/d/1_hk8qtdlpJt9AJOHA1EbNgKRLCL2eZWoif3327vNUgA/edit?usp=sharing)

 ## List of Talks, Seminars and Articles
 + Talks and Seminar